Science Fact: “ Tells ” are the unconscious tics that give away your deepest secrets – not just in a game of poker, but in everyday life.

 And: Can you communicate nonverbally when you want to?
 Absolutely, yes.

 There is confusion in terminology between “tells,” “body language” and the term that some prefer, “kinesics.”
-The words seem to be most often used as follows:
+Here’s the usage that we recognize:

-– The term “tells” is used in poker and other games to denote behavior that may reveal another player’s thinking.
-Tells may be unconscious and reveal information that can change the outcome of a game; or tells may be faked (“false tells”) in order to mislead another player.
+– The term “tells” applies to poker and other games to denote behavior that may reveal another player’s thinking.
+Tells may be unconscious and reveal information that can change the outcome of a game.
+Or, tells may be faked (“false tells”) in order to mislead another player.

-– “Body language” is a term popularly used to describe both conscious and unconscious nonverbal communication.
+– “Body language” is a popular term that describes both conscious and unconscious nonverbal communication.
 The concept is that even when you are not talking, your body has things to say!

-– Some researchers prefer the term “kinesics” rather than “body language,” because nonverbal communication does not satisfy a linguist’s definition of what constitutes a “language.”
+– Some researchers prefer the term “kinesics” rather than “body language.”
+That is because nonverbal communication does not satisfy a linguist’s definition of what constitutes a “language.”

 As noted above, nonverbal communication may be conscious or unconscious, that is, intentional or unintentional.
-If it’s conscious, it may be true or false depending on our intent; if it’s unconscious, then it reflects what we believe to be true, which may or may not be factual.
+If it’s conscious, it may be true or false depending on our intent.
+And if it’s unconscious, then it reflects what we believe to be true, which may or may not be factual.

-The power of unconscious communication was used as a plot point by Mark Twain in chapter 11 of Huckleberry Finn.
-Huck is dressed as a girl and has stopped at a farmhouse seeking information.
+Mark Twain used the power of unconscious communication as a plot point in chapter 11 of Huckleberry Finn.
+Huck, in girl’s clothing, has stopped at a farmhouse seeking information.
 The woman there quickly perceives the “tells” that expose Huck’s deception:

-– He catches the lead in his lap by bringing his knees together.
+– And he catches the lead in his lap by bringing his knees together.

 Huck compounds his problem by forgetting whether his name is Sarah or Mary.
-Fortunately, he manages to contrive a story and leave without being turned in to the authorities.
+Fortunately, he manages to contrive a story and leave without the authorities nabbing him.

 Of course, this is just fiction.
-More in the real world is the polygraph (“lie detector”), a machine that was invented specifically to detect falsehoods.
-Although some studies have shown the polygraph to be reasonably effective when testing untrained subjects, a person who has something to hide can train himself to deceive the device.
+More in the real world is the polygraph (“lie detector”), a machine that inventors created specifically to detect falsehoods.
+It’s true that some studies show the polygraph to be reasonably effective when testing untrained subjects.
+Nevertheless, a person who has something to hide can train himself to deceive the device.
 In fact, there have been some notorious cases where the polygraph gave incorrect results, either exonerating a guilty person or implicating an innocent one.

 A previous experiment by others had shown that childless women prefer images of baby animals to adult animals of the same species, much more so than childless men.
 This preference holds whether the test subjects are married or unmarried.

-The results, graphed in the chart below, show significant differences in pupil size, consistent with the idea that your pupils get bigger when you are looking at something that you like or approve of.
+The results, graphed in the chart below, show significant differences in pupil size.
+They are consistent with the idea that your pupils get bigger when you are looking at something that you like or approve of.

 Despite the small number of subjects, the results were so significant, and so repeatable, that we can be pretty confident in the results.
 As the researchers quote, the eyes indeed are “windows of the soul.”